A Foodcentric Life

 Phase 3: Glaze & Finish (1 Hour)

-For the last hour of cooking, carefully open the foil packets and brush the ribs with thinned BBQ sauce or glaze.
-Leave the foil open and return the ribs to the smoker.
-Brush with more glaze during the last 15 minutes if desired.
+For the final hour, carefully open the foil packets (watch for hot steam) and brush the ribs with thinned BBQ sauce or glaze.
+Leave the foil open and return the ribs to the smoker to set the sauce.
+Brush on another light layer during the last 10-15 minutes if you want extra shine.

 smoked baby back ribs with a few sliced on a sheet tray with bbq sauce.